Compensation for Damage to Your Bike

-This type of liability coverage protects you against the cost to repair or replace another person's property that's damaged as a result of your riding.
-It's often paired with bodily injury coverage, which covers medical expenses caused to others in an accident.
+A good place to start is by investing in Motorcycle Property Damage Insurance.
+This type of liability coverage protects you against the cost to repair or replace another person's property that is damaged as a result of your riding.
+It is often paired with bodily injury coverage, which covers medical expenses caused to others in an accident.

 Keep in mind that property liability insurance doesn't pay for damages you cause to your own property in an accident; that's protected by collision insurance.